govtrack/govtrack.us-web/README.md

   ./manage.py createsuperuser
   ```

 * To update the data in the future, first git-pull the congress-legislators repo to get the latest legislator information.
-Then:
+* Then use syntax like the following, with the appropriate congress number:

   ```
   build/rsync.sh
   ./parse.py person
-  ./parse.py committee --congress=113
+  ./parse.py committee --congress=115
-  ./parse.py bill --congress=113
+  ./parse.py bill --congress=115
-  ./parse.py vote --congress=113
+  ./parse.py vote --congress=115
   ```

 # Credits